 The District recognizes the importance of adopting policies for financial reserves and reserve funds that adhere to Government Accounting Standards Board guidelines and professional standards/ best practices such as those identified by, but not limited to Government Finance Officers Association.
-Written and adopted financial policies regarding designated reserves are a critical element of sound short- and longterm fiscal management.
+Written and adopted financial policies regarding designated reserves are a critical element of sound short- and long-term fiscal management.
 The designation of funds for long-term financial goals is an important element of prudent fiscal management.

-The District has a total of six reserve accounts, those accounts being: Vector Control Joint Powers Association: Contingency Fund; Public Agency Retirement Services: Rate Stabilization; California Asset Management Program (CAMP): Repair and Replace; CAMP: Operating reserve; CAMP: Capital reserve, and California CLASS: Public Health Emergency.
-The Board of Trustees has established a stated target fund level for each of the designated funds.
-The General Manager performs an annual review and analysis of each of the designated funds that is presented to the Board of Trustees at a public meeting.
+The District has a total of eight reserve accounts, those accounts being: Vector Control Joint Powers Association: Contingency Fund; Public Agency Retirement Services (PARS): Rate Stabilization; California Asset Management Program (CAMP): Capital reserve; California CLASS: Public Health Emergency; California CLASS: Public Health Emergency Fund; California CLASS: Repair and Replace Fund; California CLASS: Operational Fund.

+Board of Trustees has established a stated target fund level for each of the designated funds and on an annual basis staff performs and annual review and analysis of each of the designated funds that is presented to the Board of Trustees at a public meeting.